Last updated 2 weeks ago

 No, they are not sold separately.
 A single purchase gives you access to both the installer and portable editions.
 You can install the software on your computer for everyday use, and also keep the portable version on a USB flash drive for use on other machines.
 This flexibility allows you to use the software wherever you need it, without paying twice.

 Portable programs, on the other hand, don't use the AppData folder.
-They use the folder of the main executable file.
+They store their settings and temporary files in the same folder as the main executable.